 newrelic directory in the root of your source repo containing the agent jar file, along with some other supporting files.
 While it’s not normally a good idea to check compiled jars into source control, you should make an exception in this case and check the entire directory into source control.
 This ensures that a consistent version of the agent is in use, and also makes deployment to platforms such as Heroku extremely simple.

-Inject the New Relic agent into your process
+Inject the New Relic java agent into your process

 Next, we need to inject the agent jar into our JVM process so that it can instrument our service, by passing an extra argument to the